pfheatwole/thesis/source/introduction.rst

 ..
 This section sets up the entire paper!

-   1. Specification: how you create the model
+   1. Specification: how you create the model (choice of parameters)

    2. Functionality: what the model must do